vprus/advent-of-code-2021/README.md

 # Advent of Code 2021

-This repository contains for for Advent of Code 2021 in Swift, and below are some notes about what I've learned about the language.
+This repository contains code for Advent of Code 2021 in Swift. , and below are some notes about what I've learned about the language.

 ## Day 1